CMB parity asymmetry from unitary quantum gravitational physics: DQFT, in a nutshell ( )

-{\it DQFT, in a nutshell, \rm{($\hbar=c=1$)}-} DQFT formulation emerges from a simple demand that a quantum state or a quantum field operator respects the discrete symmetries (Parity $\Pc$ and time reversal $\Tc$) of the background spacetime.
-Here we summarize the conceptual understanding of DQFT and direct the reader to \cite{Gaztanaga:2024vtr,Kumar:2023ctp,Kumar:2023hbj} for more details.
-We start with the direct-sum Schr\"{o}dinger equation
+DQFT formulation emerges from a simple reconstruction of a quantum state or a quantum field operator through the discrete (a)symmetries (parity $\Pc$ and time reversal $\Tc$) of the background spacetime.
+Here, we summarize the conceptual understanding of DQFT and direct the reader to \cite{Gaztanaga:2024vtr,Kumar:2023ctp,Kumar:2023hbj,GKM,Kumar:2022zff,Kumar:2024ahu,Kumar:2024oxf} for more details.
+Construction of QFT in Minkowski spacetime requires the definition of a positive energy state and the arrow of time \cite{Donoghue:2019ecz}.
+Here, we build quantum theory with two arrows of time using the direct-sum Schr\"{o}dinger equation

-where $\mathbb{H}$ is the time-independent Hamiltonian (which is Hermitian) that is $\Pc\Tc$ symmetric.
-The quantum state $\vert \Psi\rangle $ is the direct-sum of two components